sneerajmohan/aswamedham_ai/README.md

 Aswamedham is a quiz game where one participant thinks of a famous personality, and the others try to guess who it is by asking yes/no questions.
 It gained widespread recognition in Kerala through the TV show hosted by Grandmaster G.S.
 Pradeep.
 This bot brings the same excitement to Telegram using an AI that answers your questions.

----

-## Features

-- A.I picks a from a list of a famous personalities (easily extendable).
-- Ask up to 10 yes/no questions to AI.
-- Up to 3 guesses per game.
-- A summary option to see the thinking process of AI.
-- Works in group chats (shared session) and private chats (per-user sessions).
-- No need to match accents or exact spellings – smart name normalization is supported.

----

 ## Local Setup (Tested on Linux and macOS)

 ### 1. Prerequisites